-- (iii) The product of photosynthesis is not a protein.
+- (ii) Plants which synthesise their food themselves are called saprotrophs.
+(T/F) - (iii) The product of photosynthesis is not a protein.
 (T/F) - (iv) Solar energy is converted into chemical energy during photosynthesis.
 (T/F) - 11.
 Choose the correct option from the following: